demr64/demr64/README.md

 ## Hello there 🌱
-I'm a Computer Science student and I'm in love with learning, I tackle hard problems (especially theoretical ones) and changing the world.
+I'm a Computer Science student and I'm in love with learning, I tackle hard problems, especially theoretical and fundamental ones ones.
 I mainly code in Python and C/C++ but I'm versatile, as I also know some Javascript, PHP, SQL and Minizinc.

 ## Current research interests 🔭